samueleaton/screwy/README.md

 <br>

-#### Quiting the App
+## Quiting the App

 To **quit** the app, it is safer to close the actual renderer window rather than quiting the process from the command line.
 If quiting from the command line, Screwy may not do the check to make sure all processes are killed before closing.

-#### Killing a Running Script
+## Killing a Running Script

+Double Click a running button.

 Processes will die automatically when they finish or when the app is closed, but there may be times when you want to manually kill a process.
-Simply **double click the button**.

 You can also use the `KILL` command with file watching and hotkeys.